Niccoborg22/Computer-Vision-Driver/README.md

 ## Method
 ---
-**All the jupyter notebooks in the repository have been run in Colab** In order to achieve the best possible model, two different models have been developed:
+**All the jupyter notebooks in the repository have been run in Colab**.
+In order to achieve the best possible model, two different models have been developed:
 - **CNN Model**: The first model has been developed using a self-built CNN Model
 - **Transfer Learning Model**: The second model has been done using Transfer Learning through Keras